VerdantFox/TwistedTowers/README.md

 In game, enemies will travel along dirt path toward the castle.
 The player can defend against enemies by building towers.
 Towers are constructed by left-clicking circles on the ground.
-The game is lost if enough enemies reach the tower.
+The game is lost if enough enemies reach the castle.
 The game is won if the player survives long enough for the hero mage to come to the rescue.
 Information on enemies and towers can be found in tabs in the main menu.